 Fact: It is a frustrating story: the benefits team just rolled out a promising new program, but many employees do not sign up.
 And several of those who do, fail to use it.
 However, there are practical ways for organizations to avoid these pitfalls, and instead drive enthusiasm, adoption, and ROI.
 These include:

 - Do not take a one-size-fits-all approach to delivering benefits.
 Instead, choose specific digital therapeutic solutions that deliver targeted benefits for different segments of the workforce based on their needs.

 - Roll out a multi-channel communication strategy that drives employee awareness and enthusiasm.
 The vendor should play a key role here by providing resources, sending out mailers and emails, and running on-site/online enrollment events.

 - Once employees have enrolled, keep them engaged so that they use the benefit and start seeing results.
 Effective engagement strategies may include: built-in gamification that makes solutions “sticky” and fun to use, exceptional user support and customer service, and targeted campaigns during health awareness months.
 Again, the vendor is a key driver here.

 The Bottom Line

-Digital therapeutics may provide employees with a convenient, engaging, and effective way to manage and control their health.
-They may also enable organizations to sustainably, strategically, and significantly reduce medical claims costs.
+Digital therapeutics provide employees with a convenient, engaging, and effective way to manage and control their health, and may prevent debilitating, potentially life-threatening diseases.
+They also enable organizations to sustainably, strategically, and significantly reduce medical claims costs.
 Digital therapeutics are not just altering the benefits landscape.
 In some ways, they are re-inventing it — which is a major win for employees and organizations alike.